-Melanie Lin, VP of Sales ABM Inventory
+Melanie Lin, Business analyst ABM Inventory

 Proper inventory management is the key to success for any enterprise.
 Satisfying the preferences of the buyer, minimizing the cost of purchasing, organizing the storage and transportation of goods, and maintaining the optimal stock level are the main challenges here.
 Though, one should not forget about proper assortment management to satisfy the buyer's preferences, minimize the cost of purchasing, storing, transporting goods, and maintain an optimal stock level so that the buyer can find the goods at any time in the required quantity.

 There are different approaches to calculate the stock level at stores (with direct deliveries or the presence of a distribution center - hereinafter DC).
 Most companies make improvements to their accounting systems to automate orders by choosing the most optimal calculation method for them.
 Others leave inventory management in manual mode.

 Many experts are challenged with choosing the method for managing the company's stock level, especially moving from manual control with a strong human factor to automation.
 Most often, the company chooses the same method for all types of products.
 In practice, the success of such a decision depends on whether the chosen method is suitable for all the categories.

 One of the most popular and proper methods for managing the inventory level at stores is managing the stock buffer according to the methodology of the theory of constraints.
 A buffer is an indicative stock level, which is divided into three zones: red (zone of risk of lack of stock), yellow (optimal), green (zone of risk of surplus).
 Thus, the buffer is changed by 33% up or down if the product dominates in the red/green zone when analyzing the last replenishment cycle.